-Ride-Share Is Here to Stay
+Rideshare Is Here to Stay

 Understandably, negotiating with insurance companies and understanding the intricacies of the laws can feel overwhelming.
-That’s why you should consider working with a St. Louis Lyft accident lawyer to help you get through this difficult moment of your life.
+That’s why you should consider working with a St. Louis Lyft accident lawyer to help you get through this challenging moment.

 Who Is Liable?

 Determining liability after a Lyft car accident can be challenging.
 The drivers are generally considered independent contractors, so you likely can’t hold the company liable by default.
 The company won’t be considered responsible if the driver wasn’t logged into the app and collided with you.
 Rideshare drivers must carry personal injury insurance and uninsured motorist coverage for these events.

 If the driver was logged into the app but hadn’t accepted a ride yet when the accident occurred, the company might take the blame.
 Lyft carries policies of $50,000 for injuries, $25,000 for property, and $100,000 total.

 Lastly, the company will claim liability if the driver was on their way to pick someone up or got in a collision while they had a passenger in the car.